-6.8.
-Recommended Policy Variants
+6.8 Recommended Policy Variants

-RAS achieves the highest average pick rate and is the best variant in 9 out of 10 instances (see Table 2).
-This is a policy that creates initial cobot sequences based on ranking stopping points in descending order of expected per-pick waiting times, uses an abandonment policy, and reallocates the best single stopping point dynamically.
+RAS achieves the highest average pick rate and is the best variant in 9 out of 10 instances (see Table 1).
+This is a policy that creates initial AMR sequences based on ranking stopping points in descending order of expected per-pick waiting times, uses an abandonment policy, and reallocates the best single stopping point dynamically.
 The R-variants consistently achieve improved ρ values compared to their counterpart T-variants, with average improvements ranging from 0.32% to 12.31% across the instances.
 As previously discussed, the store can expect a higher pick rate with this policy when there are higher rates of customers willing to participate or more customers in the store.

-INSIGHT 7: Ranking-based initial sequencing policies of cobot assignments where waiting time per pick is arranged in an ascending manner results in higher pick rates than ones that create initial sequences based on minimizing total travel time.
+INSIGHT 7: AMR ranking-based initial sequencing policies, where waiting time per pick is arranged in an ascending manner, results in higher pick rates than ones based on minimizing total travel time.
+Specifically, the recommended policy variant is where initial sequencing is done through a ranking-based approach coupled with use of an abandon policy and single reallocation of stopping points at pick completion events.

-Thus, in the remaining computational experiments, we utilize the best-performing variant, RAS.
+Thus, in the remaining computational experiments, we use the best-performing variant, RAS.